Earn your certifications online with ACLS Training Center!

 Lastly, Georgians report that they are relatively healthy.
 Only 16% of Georgians consider themselves to be in poor to fair health.

 Obesity is a major concern for residents of Georgia and many are working to help prevent both adult and childhood obesity.
-Obesity can lead to various heart conditions that may require PALS, ACLS or BLS measures.
-Get the rank statistics of Georgia in obesity.
+Obesity can lead to various heart conditions that may require PALS, ACLS or BLS measures.Get the rank statistics of Georgia in obesity.

-Mar 06, 2018 -- Caden Cherry was a lovely boy with apparently, great health.
+Mar 6, 2018 --Caden Cherry was a lovely boy with apparently, great health.
 However, his mother Kerianne Cherry tough otherwise when the little boy suddenly collapsed on the floor of Creekland Middle School's gym.
 The boy was unresponsive and that is when a nearby nurse came to the rescue with an AED, after some rescue breathings and chest compressions, a small shock was applied to the little boy and his heart started beating once again.
 The paramedics arrived to the scene to transport the kid to the nearest medical center.

-Mar 14, 2017 -- A trio of friends were on a bike trip when they managed to see a man going down to the floor while having a heart attack.
+Mar 14, 2017 --A trio of friends were on a bike trip when they managed to see a man going down to the floor while having a heart attack.
 Douglas Kerns an experience firefighter and his two friends, Brad Delay and James Delong took it upon themselves to bring the man back to life.
 They started doing CPR maneuvers on the man for 15 minutes until the ambulance arrived.

-Jan 11, 2017 -- A postal worker was credited for saving the life of a man who slipped on ice and was on the verge of dying.
-Jack Bostic was the name of the man saved, he was clearing the ice off his house's parking lot when he suddenly slipped and hit his head, causing a Cardiac Arrest.
+Jan 11, 2017 --A postal worker was credited for saving the life of a man who slipped on ice and was on the verge of dying.
+Jack Bostic was the name of the man saved, he was clearing the ice off his house's parking lot when he suddenly slipped and hit his head, causing a cardiac arrest.
 That is when mail carrier Amanda Price noticed the man lying motionless while she was delivering the mail, she jumped out of her truck and inmediatly went on to check Bostic's vitals, after finding no breath or pulse she called 911 and began doing CPR maneuvers.
 The ambulance arrived on time and took the man to a hospital where he quickly recovered.

-Oct 11, 2016 -- A Georgia Police Officer was named godfather of a 2-month-old baby after he saved her from a near death experience.
-It all happened when Officer Kenneth Knox responded to a 911 call.
+Oct 11, 2016 --A Georgia police officer was named godfather of a 2-month-old baby after he saved her from a near death experience.
+It all happened when officer Kenneth Knox responded to a 911 call.
 When he arrived at the scene he noticed a baby choking on cereal that her mother had given her.
 He saw the baby turning blue and began doing CPR, the difference being that he did it in a reversed way.
 He tried to suck the cereal out of the baby’s throat.
 “She was dying.
 I’ve been trained in CPR but I thought that would push the cereal further down so I just sucked it out.
 It took me a couple of tries.”
 Thanks to such heroic efforts, little Ma’Yavi successfully recovered and her parents asked Kenneth if he would be her godfather.

-Sep 19, 2016 -- Sean Scanlon was having a play day with his son at a park when he heard shouts from several people.
+Sep 19, 2016 --Sean Scanlon was having a play day with his son at a park when he heard shouts from several people.
 He managed to see a 2-year-old boy drowning in the Kennebec river.
 “All he had was a hoodie on and a diaper.
 He was floating with his butt in the air and everything else was submerged," said the heroic father.
 After pulling the little boy out he began administering CPR while his 4-year-old son was getting help from the EMTs.

-Sep 17, 2016 -- Firefighter and EMT Josh Wilson and Firefighter Corey Jones were presented with Lifesaving Awards by LaGrange Public Saftey Chief Lou Dekmar.
-The Firefighters found a 69-year-old man not breathing in his home.
+Sep 17, 2016 --Firefighter and EMT Josh Wilson and firefighter Corey Jones were presented with Lifesaving Awards by LaGrange Public Saftey Chief Lou Dekmar.
+The firefighters found a 69-year-old man not breathing in his home.
 They performed CPR on the man and used an AED.
 The man started breathing on his own before paramedics arrived to take him to the hospital.
 He is now recovering.

-Aug 17, 2016 -- Latashi Vinson, a Northeast High faculty member, was informed that a student had collapsed.
+Aug 17, 2016 --Latashi Vinson, a Northeast High faculty member, was informed that a student had collapsed.
 She was also informed that student was not breathing.
 She checked the the student herself and then she began CPR.
 After a few moments the student did start breathing again on her own before the paramedics arrived.
 The school was informed that the student is recovering well from the incident.

-Apr 28, 2016 -- Mother Dana Welch learned CPR at the hospital shortly after her fourth child was born prematurely.
+Apr 28, 2016 --Mother Dana Welch learned CPR at the hospital shortly after her fourth child was born prematurely.
 A few weeks after her birth, Piper's eyes glazed over and she struggled to breath.
 Welch performed CPR on the baby and she responded.
 A few minutes later, Piper had more trouble.
 Welch performed 6 more rounds of CPR until paramedics arrived.
 The baby was suffering from a respiratory infection to which premature babies are particularly vulnerable.
 Piper is now at home and doing well.